DoctorHayes/CSU-Senior-Project/docs/Defense.md

 - It would also assess generalities regarding performance, usability, and overall aesthetics.
 - The questionnaire would request a number on a satisfaction scale from 1 to 5, with 5 as most pleasing, for each of these.
   - (The goal is to have a 4 on average.)
-  - There would also be a blank on the side to put ones specific qualitative reasoning.
+  - There would also be a blank on the side to put ones specific reasoning.
 - Their final overall experience will be graded on the same scale.
 - There will be a section at the end for specific recommendations and changes to take into consideration.